smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus/index.md

 # Popup Menus
 @![javascript]
-The SDL JavaScript Suite currently does not support the MenuManager and ChoiceSetManager.
+The SDL JavaScript Suite currently does not support the `MenuManager` and `ChoiceSetManager`.
 This will be addressed in a future release.
 !@
 @![iOS, android, javaEE, javaSE]
 SDL supports modal menus.
 The user can respond to the list of menu options via touch, voice (if voice recognition is supported by the head unit), or by keyboard input to search or filter the menu.